bablokb/pi-detLFS/README.md

   - download all firmware files, not only `bootcode.bin` and `start.elf`
   - all: add `-j`-parameter to (some) make commands.
 This speeds up the build dramatically on multicore systems
+  - `1_buildtools.sh`: build with armv6-architecture to support all pi-models
   - `2_basesystem.sh`: bugfix (overlays were not copied)
   - `2_basesystem.sh`: split up into sub-scripts `2?_*.sh` (useful if you only want to build parts of the system).
 The script is still there